At The Gardens School we use a wide range of assessment tools and observations, to measure student progress and achievement.

 As children move through their schooling they will have regular assessments in the core subject areas of reading, writing and maths.

-Assessments in reading include: PM/PROBE Reading testing, e-asTTle Reading (from Year 4), STAR Reading Testing (from Year 3)
+Assessments in reading include: PM/PROBE Reading testing, e-asTTle Reading (from Year 4)

 Other literacy based assessments include: Oral Language assessment (generally as part of the SEA and One Year testing), Spelling testing